History of Longwood University’s Access Control System

 In February 2000, Longwood University's Board of Visitors approved the University's commitment to maintaining the highest level of safety and security on campus and provided its unanimous support for the improvements detailed in the update on Campus Security & Safety and for the budget amendments being submitted to the General Assembly on behalf of the University.

 Overall, Longwood's security management system has exceeded the expectations of the University by maintaining the highest level of security for our students, faculty, and staff.
-By utilizing Lenel On-Guard's innovative design combined with new technology, we are bringing Longwood University into the future world of an ever changing security market.
+By utilizing Lenel On-Guard's innovative design combined with video surveillance, we are bringing Longwood University into the future world of an ever changing security market.